Virtual Photons Shed Light on the Early Temperature of Dense QCD Matter

-Specifically, our goal is to investigate the fidelity of dilepton spectra as ``thermometers'' of the excited partonic medium formed in nucleus-nucleus collisions at energies of the Relativistic Heavy-Ion Collider (RHIC), from the Beam Energy Scan (BES) regime to the top RHIC energy: $\sqrt{s_{_{\rm NN}}} = 7.7\,...\,200$~GeV.
+Specifically, our goal is to investigate the fidelity of dilepton spectra as ``thermometers'' of the excited partonic medium formed in nucleus-nucleus collisions at energies of the Relativistic Heavy-Ion Collider (RHIC), from the Beam Energy Scan (BES) regime to the top RHIC energy: $\sqrt{s_{_{\rm NN}}} = 7.7-200$~GeV.
 In order to compute the dilepton yields originating from the baryon-charged QCD medium existing at collision energies on the low side of this range, we utilise the dilepton emission rate at next-to-leading order (NLO) with nonzero baryon chemical potential.
-We compare values of the temperature extracted from dilepton spectra in the intermediate invariant mass region (IMR), $1$~GeV~${\leq M \leq 3}$~GeV, with the ``true'' values occurring in the (3+1)-dimensional dissipative hydrodynamics that is tuned to reproduce the hadronic measurements.
+We compare values of the temperature extracted from dilepton spectra in the intermediate invariant mass region (IMR), $1$~GeV~${\leq M \leq 3}$~GeV~\footnote{ As found in Refs.~\cite{Rapp2013,Vujanovic2013,Vujanovic2016}, the QGP source dominates over dileptons from a hadronic medium for $M > 1.1$~GeV. }, with the ``true'' values occurring in the (3+1)-dimensional dissipative hydrodynamics that is tuned to reproduce the hadronic measurements.
 In so doing, we establish a reliable connection between the effective temperatures extracted from dileptons and the fundamental physical properties of the QCD medium.

 {\it \textbf{Thermal dilepton radiation.}---} The yield of emitted thermal dileptons, can be obtained from the time and volume integrated rate of a QGP that has attained {\em local} thermal equilibrium.
 We let $T(X)\,$, $\muB(X)$ and $u^\mu(X)$ describe the local temperature, baryon chemical potential and flow velocity of the plasma respectively, where $X=(t,\bm x)$ is a spacetime coordinate.
 Conservation of energy, momentum, and baryon current dictate the hydrodynamic evolution of the system~\cite{Heinz:2013th,Denicol2018,Du:2019obx}, with viscous corrections controlled by transport coefficients~\cite{Denicol2018,Shen:2020jwv}, and as constrained by an equation of state~\cite{Monnai2019}.